Anna Barrows

 Anna Barrows (1861 – February 11, 1948) was an American educator and author, known for being a pioneering woman in the field of home economics.
 She contributed to the foundation of the Home Economics Movement through her unique demonstrations, lectures, and radio interviews.
 She belonged to many organizations, such as the New England Woman's Press Association, the American Home Economics Association, the General Federation of Women's Clubs, the National Society of D.A.R., and the Fryeburg Women's Literary Club.

 Early life

 Barrows was born in Fryeburg, Maine.
-She attended the Fryeburg Academy, and after graduating began teaching in public schools in Fryeburg, Maine, and Conway, New Hampshire.
+She attended the Fryeburg Academy, and after graduating began teaching in public schools in Fryeburg and Conway, New Hampshire.
 She then attended the Boston Cooking School, graduating in 1886.

 Educational roles

 Along with being a member of the School Committee of the City of Boston she held teaching positions in several nearby schools, such as the North Bennett Street Industrial School in Boston, the School of Domestic Science in Boston, the YWCA in Boston, Lasell Seminary in Auburndale, and the Robinson Female Seminary in Exeter, New Hampshire.
 She then went on to become the Director of the Summer School of Domestic Science in Chautauqua, N.Y., and following that she became a lecturer at the Teacher's College of Columbia University.